bsu-cs315/P2-ncbarber/README.md

 # Project 2 Iteration 1

+## Bro with a RocketLauncher
+#
 ## How to Play

 Controls
+- W or Up Arrow to Jump
+- A or Left Arrow to move left
-- D - To move forward
+- D or Right Arrow to move right
+- Space to Rocket Launch!

 ## Reflection